 - 1830 Lawrence Co TN, p 312, Nathan J[?]
 McLendon: 010100001/ 0010001

-Bryan McClendon may have been this man: 1800 Fayetteville, Anson Co NC, Bryan McLendon: 10100/10101.
-This researcher has not located Nathan McClendon anywhere before the Lawrence County records.
+Bryan McClendon was probably this man: 1800 Fayetteville, Anson Co NC, Bryan McLendon: 10100/10101.
+Nathan McClendon has not been found before the Lawrence County records.

 On 23 Dec 1832, Crawford Co MO, Bryan McClendon was married to Elizabeth Howard.
 His first wife is totally unknown to me.